jeremy-skippen/ledger-es/README.md

 ## EventStore
 The EventStore management interface runs at http://localhost:8081

-## RabbitMQ
-The RabbitMQ management interface runs at http://localhost:8082 with usename `user` and password `password`.

 ## SQL Server
 The SQL Server instance can be connected to with the connection string `Data Source=localhost,1434;User Id=sa;Password=X13ppP2prRi6fPmW;`